 9. Fennel Seed (Xiao Hui Xiang)

 Fennel is known in holistic medicine as a remedy for certain abdominal issues, in addition to other uses in digestion, breathing, and immunity.
 This Chinese herb may work for weight loss by preventing the body’s accumulation of excess fat.
 In one study, drinking fennel tea also helped reduce appetite: Women who drank the fennel tea, compared to a control group, reported less hunger, felt fuller, and ate less afterward.

 Its seeds are also sold on their own, or ground into powders and capsules.
 It's found in WTHN's Daily Digestion, a digestive tonic based on an ancient Chinese remedy called Six Gentlemen.

 10. Ginger Root (Sheng Jiang)

 With medicinal origins in ancient China and India, ginger has been used for millennia as an herbal tonic (and flavorful culinary ingredient).
 Research confirms that ginger can help reduce body weight, and in one study, was also shown to increase the number of muscle fibers and improve endurance during exercise.

 Ginger can be brewed in teas, incorporated in cooking and baking, taken as a supplement, or all the above.
-Find it as part of WTHN's Fully Charged, which supports energy levels without the crash commonly associated with caffeine.
+Find it as part of WTHN's Daily Energizer, which supports energy levels without the crash commonly associated with caffeine.